 So I will confirm you once again this ship is really my dream.
 Thank you.
 It was the right decision.
 I am also happy to got the info that you and your team have got some further orders to construct nice boats.
 Also happy to meet you and Allen once again.

 In January this year designer Merfyn Owen sailed together with her owner from Durban to Cape Town for the purpose of reviewing the yacht prior to bringing her up for sale and to help organise a refit work list.
 During the four day trip in which he was brought up to date with her history since launch it was clear that the yacht has never been in a better condition to fulfil her original brief.
 In cosmetic terms she has been looked after, is in immaculate condition down below and requires only some paint touch up, new canvas work and polish/valet work on deck.
 Mechanically Spirit of Adventure has been continually professionally maintained and improved during her life.
 Her last major refit was carried out in New Zealand in 2007 which included hauling to enable a scheduled inspection by the builders, mast and sail manufacturers.
 As recently as 2009 a new modern high load generator was fitted to replace the original.

 On arriving in Cape Town the yacht was hauled and fully inspected by her original build manager and a program of mechanical and cosmetic maintenance has been maintained while she has been in South Africa, overseen by a professional project manager/boat captain.
 In May 2013 she was sailed up to Saldanah Yachtport and has since been hauled and winterised ashore there.

-Asking Price 950,000 Euro PRICE REDUCTION Owner will consider another yacht in part exchange in order to complete sale
+PRICE ON APPLICATION Owner will consider another yacht in part exchange in order to complete sale

 Lying: near Cape Town, South Africa